-Cinnamon French toast sticks are a quick, sweet, and delicious start to the day and a family favorite at my house!
+Cinnamon French toast sticks are a quick, sweet, and delicious start to the day.
+They're super easy to make and always a family favorite at my house!

 What type of bread to use for French toast

 I like to use a nice white bread from the bakery for French toast sticks.
 The flavor is milder than more commonly used Brioche and Challah, though these also make delicious, decadent French toast.
-Avoid regular sandwich bread if possible, but it can work in a pinch.
+Avoid mass produced sandwich bread if possible, but it can work in a pinch.